shredding/ShopwareCLI/README.md

 ShopwareCLI is not only a growing library of shopware CLI Tools, but a full blown infrastructure framework for adding feature rich command line applications to your shopware system.

-It is build upon the powerful symfony console component, supports management of mulitple shopware instances and ships with a growing set of administrative task managers and code generators.
+It is build upon the powerful symfony console component, supports management of multiple shopware instances and ships with a growing set of administrative task managers and code generators.

 > Disclaimer: ShopwareCLI is a fall-out from my daily work with shopware.
 I'm not releasing it because it's yet stable